felosa/she-test/README.md

 - [x] Fixed answers with random index after selecting one option.
 (Random order function was called after every render).
 - [x] Fixed bug that allowed you to submit your quiz when you had only answered the last question (an array with empty elements was created, so I added a filter that deletes empty elements before taking into account the length of the array).

+### Proposal:

+- Create component to store last scores.
+- Create tests for the rest of the app.

 ## Introduction

 Quiz is a small application that is using a sample of questions to display list of multiselect trivia questions.
 Users can start the quiz, answer trivia questions and complete the quiz when all questions are answered.